Even competitive hunting can’t stop coyotes from thriving in Kansas

 As the number of coyotes in Kansas grows, hunting contests have sprung up as a way to remove potential threats to livestock.
 But the resilient canine keeps finding ways to survive, no matter what humans throw at it.

-KISMET, Kansas — As morning light creeps across this pasture, Bryan Garrison all but disappears into the High Plains landscape.
+KISMET, Kan.
+(HPPR) — As morning light creeps across this pasture, Bryan Garrison all but disappears into the High Plains landscape.

 Motionless and covered in camo, he reclines on a cushion next to a sagebrush.